ando11235/aiPiCar/README.md

 ### Installing Heatsinks

-**(Before Page 16, PCB Assembly)** - Install heatsinks on Respberry Pi Board
+**(Before Page 16, PCB Assembly)** - Install heatsinks on Raspberry Pi Board

 Before Installing the HATS on the Pi board during install, I needed to install the heatsinks directly to the Raspberry Pi board.
-To do so, all that was required was to remove the backing strip on the heatsink to expose the adhesive paste, and to push the ehatsinks onto the CPU and network card as shown below:
+To do so, all that was required was to remove the backing strip on the heatsink to expose the adhesive paste, and to push the heatsinks onto the CPU and network card as shown below:

 <img src="Pictures/heatsinks.jpg" width="50%">